SDWebImage/libavif-Xcode/README.md

 github "SDWebImage/libavif-Xcode"
 ```

-Note Carthage does not support dav1d or rav1e optional codec, use only aom.
+Note Carthage does not support dav1d/rav1e/SVT-AV1 optional codec, use only aom.

 ### CocoaPods